Help meet the need for qualified guidance counselors in K-12 school settings.

 Non-Certified Candidate (for those without a master's degree):

-For those students with a bachelor's degree and are teacher certified, this program will provide you with a Master of Arts in School Counseling, and the coursework required to make you eligible for the Type 73 Certificate.
+For those who have a bachelor's degree and are teacher certified, this program will provide you with a Master of Arts in School Counseling, and the coursework required to make you eligible for the Type 73 Certificate.
 You may also take additional coursework to be eligible to sit for the LPC exam.

 Non-Certified Candidate (for those with a master's degree):